deivid-rodriguez/pry-byebug/README.md

 ## Requirements

 * Required: MRI 2.0.0 or higher.
-For debugging ruby 1.9.3 or older, use [pry-debugger].

 * Recommended:
   * MRI 2.1.8 or higher.